 How can you treat your tinnitus?

 Relaxing, avoiding stimulants and adopting background music are all great examples of how to easily treat tinnitus.
 One of the most, if not the most important step for anyone experiencing tinnitus, is to receive a hearing check up.
 Hearing devices are proven to reduce the distress through the added stimulation and aid the brain receives.
-If you're over the age of 26, such hearing tests are free with AudioClinic.
-Call the team on 1800 940 984 or book your free assessment here.
+If you're over the age of 26, such hearing tests are no cost with AudioClinic.
+Call the team on 1800 940 984 or book your no cost assessment here.

 1Hear-it, 70 percent of young Australians experiencing tinnitus.
 Accessed August 2017